 Discussion: The trigger for requiring bicycle parking is new construction or an addition over 200 square feet in multi-family residential and non-residential developments.
-Bicycle parking requirements are based on the total number of vehicle spaces required for each different land sue type, which is described in §14-16-3-1(A).
+Bicycle parking requirements are based on the total number of vehicle spaces required for each different land use type, which is described in §14-16-3-1(A).
 There are additional requirements for schools, which are likely to have a higher number of cyclists.
 The existing bicycle parking code does not include requirements for long-term parking.

 Recommendation: Add parking requirements for long-term bicycle parking, where applicable.
 The following rates are provided for consideration from the 2010 Bicycle Parking Guidelines produced by the Association of Pedestrian and Bicycle Professionals.
 The minimum requirement for long term and short term parking is 2 spaces each.
+The General Parking Regulations should also be revised to add more specificity in the type of rack and spatial dimensions of bicycle parking areas according to the APBP guidelines.